 Will you be working while studying at your college under the federal work-study (FWS) program?
 About 3,400 postsecondary institutions participate and award FWS as part of an eligible student’s financial aid package according to the U.S. Department of Education (ED) National Center for Education Statistics (NCES).

-BEFORE you nod for the college job, here are 5 things you should know:
+Before you start working, here are 5 things you should know:

-1. A Federal Work-Study award is a job on or off campus.
+1. A federal work-study award can be a job on or off campus.

 A college may offer employment in any department, academic or nonacademic.
-Positions available may include clerical positions, tutoring, lab research or computer lab assistant, tour guide, usher at public events, food/cafeteria worker, library assistant, and child care worker.
+Positions available may include clerical positions, tutoring, lab research or computer lab assistant, tour guide, usher at public events, food or cafeteria worker, library assistant, and child care worker.
 Colleges may also contract with off-campus employers.

 Student Aid on the Web explains:

 “If you work on campus, you’ll usually work for your school.
 If you work off campus, your employer will usually be a private nonprofit organization or a public agency, and the work performed must be in the public interest.

 Your school might have agreements with private for-profit employers for federal work-study jobs.
 This type of job must be relevant to your course of study (to the maximum extent possible).
 If you attend a career school, there might be further restrictions on the jobs you can be assigned.”